Purpose of The Asia Pacific Scout Check

 A member may be asked to report on all Asia-Pacific activities of their company, or on the activities of concessions in which they hold a non-operated interest (and where the operator is not represented at the Scout Check).
 The APSC is a meeting of members to exchange information and views, and full participation is actively encouraged.

 The Asia Pacific Scout Check website has two primary functions:

-To provide a platform for information exchange to Asia Pacific Scout Check Members.
+- To provide a platform for information exchange and to enable activity reports to be shared by Asia Pacific Scout Check Members.

 Existing Scout Check members can use their log-in information to confirm meeting attendance, check on meeting schedules, post information and participate in the bulletin board.